 Obesity from an aesthetic, cultural, and psychological perspective

-For a quite long time our Western world has identified obesity primarily as an aesthetic issue.
+For a pretty long time, our Western world has identified obesity primarily as an aesthetic issue.
 Hence, it was quite revealing several years ago to watch a documentary that PBS broadcasted on KLRU, which, while focusing on the concept of female beauty, mentioned how the latter is differently perceived and, consequently, defined depending on culture and ethnicity.
-One of the main aspects that emerged from that video was the consideration that seeing beauty as synonym of being slim is a phenomenon that characterizes predominantly our white Western society.
+One of the main aspects that emerged from that video was the consideration that seeing beauty as a synonym for being slim is a phenomenon that predominantly characterizes our white Western society.

-As a matter of fact, according to the information PBS presented on that occasion, African-Americans and Africans in general are usually more prone to associate beauty with harmonious forms rather than with being thin.
-This means, for instance, that no matter if a woman is overweight or even obese – at least to a certain extent – as long as she has her ‘right curves’ and is well proportioned, that is her waist and hips are clearly defined, she would still have the potential to be considered as beautiful.
+According to the information PBS presented on that occasion, African-Americans and Africans, in general, are usually more prone to associate beauty with harmonious forms rather than being thin.
+This means, for instance, that no matter if a woman is overweight or even obese – at least to a certain extent – as long as she has her ‘right curves’ and is well proportioned, that is, her waist and hips are clearly defined, she would still have the potential to be considered as beautiful.

-We all, however, may agree that the concept of beauty has undergone some drastic changes over time.
-As a result, what was considered ideal body image, and, therefore, ideal weight in the 50s was already obsolete in the 70s.
-During those last forty years, the fashion world, whose goal does not encompasse taking into account one’s own slower or faster metabolism and musculoskeletal structure and dimensions, nor the consequences and implications of malnourishment, and unhealthy eating and lifestyle habits, has determined, and educated the public accordingly, that the ideal body image is supposed to be very slim, sometimes even questionably close to anorexic.
-This has led millions of people, primarily women, to become very concerned about, if not even obsessed with the way they look and led them to attempt and match as close as they can an ideal figure that for the majority of us would simply be an unrealistic expectation.
-It goes without saying, however, that feeling right and at peace with and within our body image and size favorably impacts our self-esteem.
-In fact, people who struggle with their body weight and self-image are usually under a much higher stress than the average person who doesn’t, for a number of reasons ranging from not looking as good as they suppose they should, to the fear of being criticized or even mocked by others due to their oversized physical appearances, especially if in their teen years when the need to feel accepted by the group is, usually, at its climax.
-All these issues may worsen the situation for many people who became overweight or even obese due to emotional, excessive eating, and contribute to the problem to a much greater extent, trapping them in a catch-22, which in many cases appears as impossible to escape from.
+We all agree that the concept of beauty has undergone some drastic changes over time.
+As a result, what was considered ideal body image, and, therefore, perfect weight in the 50s, was already obsolete in the 70s.
+During those last forty years, the fashion world, whose goal does not encompass taking into account one’s own slower or faster metabolism and musculoskeletal structure and dimensions, nor the consequences and implications of malnourishment and unhealthy eating and lifestyle habits, has determined, and educated the public accordingly, that the ideal body image is supposed to be very slim, sometimes even questionably close to anorexic.
+This has led millions of people, primarily women, to become very concerned about, if not even obsessed with, the way they look and led them to attempt and match as close as they can an ideal figure that for the majority of us would be an unrealistic expectation.
+However, that feeling right and at peace with and within our body image and size favorably impacts our self-esteem.
+People who struggle with their body weight and self-image are usually under much higher stress than the average person who doesn’t, for several reasons ranging from not looking as good as they suppose they should to the fear of being criticized or even mocked by others due to their oversized physical appearances, especially if in their teen years when the need to feel accepted by the group is, usually, at its climax.
+All these issues may worsen the situation for many people who became overweight or even obese due to emotional and excessive eating and contribute to the problem to a much greater extent, trapping them in a catch-22, which in many cases appears impossible to escape from.

 Obesity: What it is and what causes it

-As a matter of fact, navigate among the various schools of thought in the attempt to determine what a proper definition of health and disease might be would take much time and endless efforts and lead us astray from our current discussion, at least for now.
-Huge is, in fact, the difference between mainstream medicine – which is fundamentally based only on what is physically provable through clinical analysis – and the holistic approach of alternative/complementary medicine, which, by taking into account the complexity of human life and, consequently, of health from a physical, spiritual and emotional perspective includes also all the invisible and, from the conventional medical point of view, ‘improvable’ aspects all of which, nonetheless, still contribute to our health and well-being.
-That said, we are going to examine right away what obesity is and how and when a person is classified as obese.
+Navigating among the various schools of thought to determine what a proper definition of health and disease might be would take much time and endless efforts and lead us astray from our current discussion, at least for now.
+Massive is, in fact, the difference between mainstream medicine – which is fundamentally based only on what is physically provable through clinical analysis – and the holistic approach of alternative/complementary medicine, which, by taking into account the complexity of human life and, consequently, of health from a physical, spiritual and emotional perspective also includes all the invisible and, from the conventional medical point of view, ‘improvable’ aspects all of which, nonetheless, still contribute to our health and well-being.
+That said, we will examine what obesity is and how and when a person is classified as obese.

-The Free Online Medical Dictionary defines obesity as “an abnormal accumulation of body fat, usually 20 percent or more over an individual’s ideal body weight” and distinguishes as mild obesity being between 20 to 40% over one’s ideal body weight; as moderate obesity being between 40 to 100% overweight; and as severe or morbid obesity being 100% over one’s ideal weight.
-The body mass index (BMI) is considered to be the unit of measurement to calculate whether a person should be classified as obese, with BMI of 25.9-29 indicating being overweight and BMI over 30 the state of obesity.
+The Free Online Medical Dictionary defines obesity as “an abnormal accumulation of body fat, usually 20 percent or more over an individual’s ideal body weight” and distinguishes mild obesity as being between 20 to 40% over one’s ideal body weight; as moderate obesity being between 40 to 100% overweight; and as severe or morbid obesity is 100% over one’s ideal weight.
+The body mass index (BMI) is the unit of measurement to calculate whether a person should be classified as obese, with a BMI of 25.9-29 indicating being overweight and BMI over 30 the state of obesity.
 (Retrieved July 10th, 2013 from http://medical-dictionary.thefreedictionary.com/obesity)

-Despite their differences on what may constitute health and disease and how to deal with them, today both mainstream and alternative medicine seem to agree that the two main factors which cause a person to become overweight or even obese are an incorrect, imbalanced diet and unhealthy lifestyle habits.
-Genetic hereditary factors, in fact, though may in some cases increase the chances to have to struggle with weight management and loss, do not necessarily determine the final result, for, as a matter of fact, predisposition does not mean that people are condemned to succumb and become fat, but only that they might be more inclined than others to accumulate weight if they do not pay extra attention and educate themselves about what foods to eat, in what quantity and combination, and stay away from conducting a sedentary lifestyle.
+Despite their differences on what may constitute health and disease and how to deal with them, today, both mainstream and alternative medicine seem to agree that the two main factors which cause a person to become overweight or even obese are an incorrect, imbalanced diet and unhealthy lifestyle habits.
+Genetic hereditary factors though they may in some cases increase the chances to have to struggle with weight management and loss, do not necessarily determine the final result, for predisposition does not mean that people are condemned to succumb and become fat, but only that they might be more inclined than others to accumulate weight if they do not pay extra attention and educate themselves about what foods to eat, in what quantity and combination, and stay away from conducting a sedentary lifestyle.

-Leaving aside the aesthetic factor previously mentioned, obesity is a serious condition which has proven to lead to a great variety of health issues including “degenerative diseases, heart problems, certain cancers, diabetes, arthritis and more… .”
-Furthermore “high blood pressure, varicose veins, kidney problems, infertility, gallstones, and liver disease” (Balch J. F. & Stengler M., 2004, p.
-390) also have a higher probability to occur if the individual is overweight.
-Had not been that enough, the consequence of obesity, which is in fact a highly toxic state, is a depressed immune system, which makes people overweight more prone than others to become sick for all sorts of reasons.
+Leaving aside the aesthetic factor previously mentioned, obesity is a severe condition that has proven to lead to a great variety of health issues, including “degenerative diseases, heart problems, certain cancers, diabetes, arthritis, and more… .”
+Furthermore, “high blood pressure, varicose veins, kidney problems, infertility, gallstones, and liver disease” (Balch J. F. & Stengler M., 2004, p.
+390) also have a higher probability of occurring if the individual is overweight.
+Had not been that enough, the consequence of obesity, which is, in fact, a highly toxic state, is a depressed immune system, which makes people overweight more prone than others to become sick for all sorts of reasons.
 But why can we define obesity as a highly toxic state?
 What originates obesity?
 And is obesity more spread in some countries rather than in others?
 The following subtitle will try to answer these questions.